 Transferees.
 You do not qualify for the small-producer exemption if you received your interest in a proven oil or gas property by transfer after 1974 and before October 12, 1990.
-However, the term "transfer" usually does not include:
+For this rule, the term "transfer" usually does not include: